 You understand the power of making smart investments.
 It can give you freedom and flexibility to do what you want.
 For many, a college education is one of the smartest investments you can make, generating important intangible benefits — new ideas, broader experiences, cultural awareness, and self-confidence.
 Plus, higher learning often leads to higher earning power.

-Although you know the value of a good education, helping your child pay for their college education can be a real challenge.
+Although you know the value of a good education, helping your child pay for their college education can be a challenge.
+How much, actually?

 How much does college cost?

-On average, tuition for public universities ranges from $10,116 (in-state) to $22,577 (out-of-state) per year.
-Private schools average $36,801 per year.
-And these costs don’t include housing, books, and food2 — and you know how much college kids can eat.
+On average, tuition for public universities ranges from $10,423 (in-state) to $22,953 (out-of-state) per year.
+Private schools average $39,723 per year.
+(These rates are before scholarships and other financial aid are factored in.)
+And these costs don’t include housing, books, and food — and you know how much college kids can eat.4

 Clearly, making sound college funding strategies is important if you don’t want to dip too deep into your family’s savings.
 Here’s some helpful info to get you started.

 Rising college costs have forced parents and students to become more creative in their search for funding.
 Consider these options to help pay for your child’s education.

 Financial grants can be helpful — but don’t count on them being a predictable source of funds.
 Oftentimes, grants are based on financial-need tests that exclude many middle-income families.
 Also, it’s difficult to know whether or not your child will be eligible for future scholarships.

 Banks, civic organizations, colleges, and federal and state governments sponsor loan programs.
 There are, however, two main drawbacks to borrowing for college.